Last updated: February 2026

 A: Complete stopping is usually not necessary.
 Limit cow’s milk to 2 cups (400ml) daily for toddlers.
 If child drinks more, replace some with water, coconut water, or diluted fruit juice.
 Too much milk fills the tummy, reduces appetite for fiber-rich foods, and can cause kabz.

-This article was reviewed by a pediatrician.
+This article is general information for Indian parents, not a substitute for examination by your pediatrician.
+In an emergency, call 112 or 108.
 For personalized advice about your child’s chronic constipation, consult with Babynama’s pediatric experts on WhatsApp.

 Need personalized guidance?
 Book a consultation with our pediatricians or explore our Care Plans for 24/7 expert support!